-Are you having your own website or maintaining other company website?
-Then need to check regularly the performance of website.
-For that, you need webmaster tools by Google, i.e. Google Search Console Beta 2018.
+Are you having your own website or maintaining other company websites?
+Then you need to check regularly the performance of the website.
+For that, you need webmaster tools by Google, i.e. Google Search Console Beta.

 What is Google Search Console?